 You can use any virtual audio software.
 The one we use is called Loopback, it is available only on Mac OSX.
 It is recommended that you buy the license otherwise the trial version will only work for 20 minutes.

-After installing Loopback, open the software and add a new Loopback audio device with the following configuration.
+After installing Loopback or VoiceMeeter, open the software and add a new virtual audio device with the following configurations.

-- The 1st source device should be your computer’s default mic input, in our case we are using a Jabra headset for input so it is set to that device.
+- The 1st source device should be your computer’s default mic input, in our case we are using “External Microphone” for input so it is set to that device.

 - The 2nd source will be the Zoom application, this is to route all the audio from your Zoom session to and from Ohmni.